Foraum-GmbH/kimai-clock/README.md

 ## 📖 About

-KimaiClock is a macOS menu bar application that integrates with [Kimai 2](https://www.kimai.org/) to help you track your time directly from your desktop.
+KimaiClock is a macOS menu bar application that integrates with [Kimai](https://www.kimai.org/) to help you track your time directly from your desktop.

 > [!WARNING]
 > This Version only works with Kimai 2 ( not the legacy Kimai 1 )

 ## ✨ Features

-- ⏱️ Start/stop Kimai Tasks from the menu bar
+- ⏱️ Start & stop timesheets from the menu bar
-- 📊 Quick recent start Tasks
+- 📊 View and resume recent tasks
+- 🔔 Idle detection reminders
+- 🔔 App launch reminders (VS Code, PhpStorm, Xcode, …)
-- 📓 English and German Localized
+- 📓 English & German localization
 - 🔒 Secure, Apple-notarized build
 - ⚡ Lightweight & fast
 - 🌙 Dark mode support
 - 📨 Actively maintained

 ## 🎛️ Menu Bar Button Actions